-The reality of the situation was there were moments that I did not have time nor the energy to pick myself up to find a restaurant in my neighborhood.
-Plus staying in residential areas, the luxury of having a decent restaurant in a half mile radius at times, did not exist.
-Sometimes you have to weigh out having a good meal, checking out the city and resting.
+The reality of the situation was there were moments that I did not have time, nor the energy to pick myself up to find a restaurant in my neighborhood.
+Plus staying in residential areas, the luxury of having a decent restaurant in a half mile radius at, did not exist.
+Sometimes you have to weigh out having a good meal, checking out the city, and resting.

 Balkan Road Trip Snacks

 Crisps, chips or whatever you call them, trying out these easily consumable snacks in different countries is always fun.
-Typically I had grabbed a bag for a long bus ride to another country, that is how I enjoyed Balkan chips.
+I typically, always grab bag for a long bus ride to another country, that is how I enjoyed Balkan chips.
 There are many similar versions of the chips that we have in the States, as well as different flavors.
-I am not a chip connoisseur by any means but those were my obvious observances.
+I am not a chip connoisseur by any means, but those were my obvious observances.

 It is incredible how quickly things change in this part of the world.
 When I visited this country it was named Macedonia.
 Then shortly after it was renamed North Macedonia.
 This had been a topic of conversation even when I visited, so I will now call it North Macedonia.

-I had better luck in Skopje finding interesting food other than tourist, trendy, snack food or sandwiches.
-The foods were quite heavy and high caloric which is made to sustain a person for the whole day.
+When it came to dining, I had better luck in Skopje finding interesting food other than tourist, trendy, snack food or sandwiches.
+The dishes were quite heavy, and high caloric which is made to sustain a person for the whole day.
 That was fine for me because I needed it for the whole day.